|

 and inline skating.
 Marc loves biking, woodworking and fantasy

 baseball.
-M is into her violin and soccer, and T…well, just about
+M is into her violin, reading and swimming, and T loves

 Equal sharing is our joint hobby.
 At least when it extends